Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Image a baby with a quote overlay: Iron deficiency in young children significantly increases the risk of developmental delays and behavioral disturbances.

-Complementary Foods
+Complementary Foods (Solid Food)

-When your little one is 6 months old, it’s time to introduce solids!
+When your little one is around 6 months old, it’s time to introduce solids!
 (As long as they’re showing signs of developmental readiness.)

 If babies get most of their nutrition from breast milk or formula, do they need nutrient-rich foods too?